 Here is the prompt:

-"Based on the client data you just extracted, draft a comprehensive tax research memorandum for Marcus and Elena Vasquez (TY2025).
+"Based on the client data you just extracted, draft a full tax research memorandum for Marcus and Elena Vasquez (TY2025).
 For each issue you identified, provide: a clear statement of the issue, the relevant facts from the client data, applicable law (IRC sections, Treasury Regulations, IRS guidance, case law), full citations to primary authority, your analysis applying the law to the facts, and a conclusion with a recommended position.
 Use standard tax memo format (Issue / Facts / Law / Analysis / Conclusion) for each issue.
 Cover all material tax issues present in the data."

 Bizora generates the memo in standard format for each issue, with citations referencing actual IRC sections, Treasury Regulations, Revenue Procedures, and case law.
 Every citation is traceable, and the reasoning chain behind each conclusion is visible within the platform.